Rationality theorems for curvature invariants of 2-complexes

 \subsection{Acknowledgements}

 Thanks are due, as ever, to Lars Louder for useful conversations.
 I am also very grateful to Doron Puder and Niv Levhari for pointing out an error in an earlier version.
+Finally, thanks to the anonymous referee, whose comments have greatly improved the exposition.